Bobby Moore: Final years at the top

 On 10 August 1970, Moore received an anonymous threat to kidnap his wife and hold her to a £10,000 ransom.
 This caused him to pull out of pre-season friendlies against Bristol City and AFC Bournemouth.
 However, his services to West Ham were rewarded with a testimonial match against Celtic at the end of 1970.

 Although Moore was seen as an icon and a perfect influence on the game, he was not without his faults or controversies.
 On 7 January 1971, he and three West Ham teammates, Jimmy Greaves, Brian Dear and Clyde Best, were all fined a week's wages by West Ham manager Greenwood after going out drinking in a nightclub until the early hours of the morning prior to an FA Cup third round tie against Blackpool.
 West Ham lost the tie 4–0.
 The nightclub in Blackpool was owned by boxer Brian London, a friend of Moore.
 Blackpool were the bottom side in Division One at the time, and were relegated at the end of the season.
 Coincidentally, on the previous night, Moore was featured on TV as the subject on This Is Your Life.
 Brian Glanville stated that it was not uncommon for Moore to drink heavily, but he was often seen training with West Ham the next day, working off the alcohol he had consumed the previous night.
 On 12 June 1972, he also played for the Greek side Olympiacos, as their captain, in a friendly match against the Brazilian club Corinthians.

 Moore surpassed West Ham's appearances record in 1973 when he played for the club for the 509th time.
 Three days earlier, on 14 February 1973, he won his 100th cap for England in a comprehensive 5–0 win over Scotland at Hampden Park By this stage, only Peters and Alan Ball from the 1966 squad were also still involved with the England team.
-Later the same year, Moore was exposed defensively by Poland in a qualifier for the 1974 FIFA World Cup in Chorzów, deflecting a free kick past goalkeeper Peter Shilton to put the home side ahead, and then losing possession to Wlodzimierz Lubanski, who scored the second.
+Later the same year, Moore was exposed defensively by Poland in a qualifier for the 1974 FIFA World Cup in Chorzów, deflecting a free kick past goalkeeper Peter Shilton to put the home side ahead, and then losing possession to Włodzimierz Lubański, who scored the second.